CBD vs Delta-8: Which One is Better for Anxiety?

 Having a safety concern with any cannabinoid is common and justified.
 They are fairly new and not a lot of research has been done in this area.

-It all comes down to the quality of the hemp and raw materials, How safely the cannabinoids have been extracted, and What kind of material has been used in preparing the products.
+It all comes down to the quality of the hemp and raw materials, how safely the cannabinoids have been extracted, and what kind of material has been used in preparing the products.

 How to use delta-8 and CBD for anxiety?